ben-ryder/athena/projects/athena-web/README.md

 # athena-web
-A React dashboard client for Athena.
+A React client application for Athena.